Practice Policies

 - Where we are obliged to divulge information under the Health & Social Care Act 2012, e.g. in the case of a national emergency or pandemic

-- Where we are required to do so for health service planning purposes and you have not explicitly opted out of having your data shared (see below)
+- Where we are required to do so for health service planning purposes and you have not explicitly opted out of having your data shared

 - Please see our privacy notices for detailed information

 Our strict rules about confidentiality mean that we will not discuss your medical affairs even with your close family unless you give us permission to do so.
 This includes details of appointments you have made.
 If you would like your partner, parent, son/daughter or carer to be able to speak to us on your behalf, you must tell us beforehand.
-Please ask our Reception Team for a consent form if you require an ongoing arrangement for sharing consent.
+Please ask our Reception Team for a consent form or download one here if you require an ongoing arrangement for sharing consent.
 You can withdraw your consent at any time.

 Information about your health and care helps the NHS to improve your individual care, speed up diagnosis, plan your local services and research new treatments.